hatoriz/HatorizLocalFiles/README.md

 # hatoriz_local_ansible
-To set up local ansible on Macbook
+Try not to "repeat yourself" for setting up the development environment and tools on Mac OSX.